emilygsimmonds/Evolutionarily_Explicit_IPM/Data_description.md

 * Immigrant (binary variable indicating if a bird was recorded as born in the woodland (1) or not (0))
 * beech (factor indicating amount of beech mast in winter from none (0), little (1), to high (2))
 * pop_size (number of unique breeding females counted in the breeding season - SCALED)
-* Spring_temp (mean of mean daily temperatures (ºC) from 1st march to 9th April (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)
+* Spring_temp (mean of mean daily temperatures (ÂºC) from 1st march to 9th April (Met Office, 2009, Hollis and McCarthy, 2017) - SCALED)
-* winter_temp (mean of mean daily temperatures (ºC) from 1st December to 28/29th February Met Office, 2009; Hollis and McCarthy, 2017) - SCALED)
+* winter_temp (mean of mean daily temperatures (ÂºC) from 1st December to 28/29th February Met Office, 2009; Hollis and McCarthy, 2017) - SCALED)
 * winter_precip_t (sum of precipitation (mm) from 1st April to 31st May (Radcliffe Meterological Station, 2016) - SCALED)
 * spring_precip_t (sum of precipitation (mm) from 1st December to 28/29th February (Radcliffe Meterological Station, 2016) - SCALED)
 * Round (Section of the woodland based on habitat type (factor))
 * Half_fall (date of peak caterpillar abundance in days since 1st April	Median date on which first instar winter moth larvae descend to ground to pupate - SCALED)
 * R_pop_size (number of unique breeding females that were recorded as born in the woodland and counted in the breeding season - SCALED)

 [descale.csv](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : biological data used in the analyses.
 Rows are individual breeding attempts.
 Continuous variables are not scaled.
 All variables are the same as in bio_data.csv.

-[bio_data_inheritance.csv](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : biological data used in the analyses.
+[bio_data_inheritance.csv](https://github.com/emilygsimmonds/Cue_Identification/blob/master/bio_data.csv) : biological data used in the inheritance analyses.
 Rows are individual breeding attempts.
 All continuous variables are scaled (mean subtracted and divided by the standard deviation).
 Restricted to birds that appear in the pedigree.
 Columns are the same as bio_data.csv with three additions.

 Columns are: